How to become the owner of a profitable subscription business

 There’s a balance between focusing on your own business and knowing what your competitors are up to.
 Thomas Griffin from OptinMonster shares in a Forbes expert roundup on competitor analysis that you should “make a list of 5-10 of your biggest competitors and only monitor those ones.”

 Don’t spend time looking at every possible competitor.
 Instead, focus on the leaders.
 Look at what they’re doing.
 Check out their website, review sites — you can even set up a Google alert to automatically send you news mentions of competitors.
+Head to an in-person conference like SubSummit and you might even get to meet them yourself.

 At the same time, you also don’t want to brood over your competitors and criticize them.
 If they’re growing, try to understand what makes them successful.
 Maybe you can reverse engineer what works for them or find a gap in their strategy.